 - Abnormal laboratory test results

-- Brain and central nervous system problems including neurological problems.
-Seek medical advice if you have symptoms such as fever, paralysis, photosensitivity, balance or coordination problems, stiff neck, tremors or epileptic seizures
+- Brain and central nervous system problems (including neurological problems): seek medical advice if you have symptoms such as fever, paralysis, photosensitivity, balance or coordination problems, a stiff neck, tremors, or epileptic seizures

 - Double vision

 - Feeling drowsy